1 1.2: Communicating in the Digital Age

 Figure 1.2: Preferred customer service channel by age group (Twilio, 2016)

 Customer service aside, face-to-face interactions are still vitally important to the functioning of any organization.
 In a study on the effectiveness of in-person requests for donations versus requests by email, for instance, the in-person approach was found to be 34 times more successful (Bohns, 2017).
 We instinctively value human over machine interaction in many (but not all) situations we find ourselves.
-Though some jobs like nurse or therapist simply cannot function without in-person interaction and would be the last to be automated (if ever), most others will involve a mix of written and face-to-face communication.
+Though some jobs like personal support worker or therapist simply cannot function without in-person interaction and would be the last to be automated (if ever), most others will involve a mix of written and face-to-face communication.

 Our responsibility in handling that mix requires that we become competent in the use of a variety of devices that bring us a competitive advantage in our work (see Table 1 below).
 By working in the cloud with our smartphones and laptop, desktop, or tablet devices, for instance, we can collaborate with individuals or teams anywhere and anytime, as well as secure our work in ways we couldn’t when files were tied to specific devices.
 Through the years, new technology trends will offer up new advantages with new devices that we will have to master to stay competitive.